Documentation Index

 memoryLimit | string | 4Gi | Default memory limit. |

 Sandboxes can override these at launch.
-Overrides are rejected if they exceed the organization’s per-sandbox resource quota.
+The service rejects overrides that exceed the organization’s per-sandbox resource quota.

 namespace

-Controls how each sandbox is placed into a Kubernetes namespace.
+Controls how the service places each sandbox into a Kubernetes namespace.

 spec: